harukamodo/igclone/README.md

 # igclone
-small project, webbased IG clone
+small project, webbased IG clone for an interview

 A simple webbased IG clone